triggermesh/docs/docs/targets/datadog.md

 | **url**|string|URL of the event.|false|

-### io.triggermesh.datadog.metric.submit

-Events of this type consist of a singular metric to be published to Datadog.
+`io.triggermesh.datadog.metric.submit`: events of this type consist of a singular metric to be published to Datadog.

 This type expects a [JSON][ce-jsonformat] payload with the following properties: